 Practices hosting a Doctor in Training will receive the GP Trainer Grant via their regional NHSE Team through their PCSE Statement.
 This should be paid monthly, 1 month in arrears.
-Please refer to https://nwpgmd.nhs.uk/gp-trainer-payments-0 for full details regarding Trainer Grant amounts.
+The current monthly rate is £736.33 (September 2022).

 Educational Supervisors are paid for some educational supervision duties when the Doctor in Training is not in the practice with them, for example, Educational Supervisor Reports.